Relativistic electrons coupled with Newtonian nuclear dynamics: Introduction

 We immediately remark that $\coulomb=\dot{H}^{-1}\left(\R^3\right)$.
-We need the $L^1$-regularity in order to suppose the functions to be normalised (which is physically reasonable), namely
+We need the $L^1$-integrability in order to suppose the functions to be normalised (which is physically reasonable), namely

-The choice of the functional space for the charge density is not a constraint from a physical point of view since point-like nuclear charge distributions do not exist in nature and our approximation is useful only from a dynamical point of view. \begin{rmk} Actually in the sequel of this paper the charge distributions $f_k$ are required to be more regular.
+\begin{rmk} Actually, later in this paper, the charge distributions $f_k$ are required to be more regular.
 Indeed, in \cref{stat:main-result} the distribution of charge is needed to belong additionally to $L^2\left(\R^3\right)$.
-Mathematically speaking this is a technical constraint, but from a computational point of view this is not excessively restrictive since quantum chemists are used to choose nuclear charge distributions which are kindly smooth as explained in \cite{VisDya-1997-ADNDT}. \end{rmk}
+Mathematically speaking this is a technical constraint, but from a computational point of view this is not excessively restrictive since quantum chemists are used to choose nuclear charge distributions which are smooth as explained in \cite{VisDya-1997-ADNDT}. \end{rmk}